Beyond Raw Salads: Gut Health and Vitality in Ayurveda

 • Feeling underweight or emaciated

-Cooking with awareness—choosing the right foods, preparing them with care, and enjoying them with presence—remains one of the simplest, most effective ways to cultivate vitality and balance.
+Cooking with awareness—choosing the right foods, preparing them with care, and eating with presence—remains one of the simplest, most effective ways to cultivate vitality and balance.

 References